 It is a type of revocable trust in that there is someone else who has a beneficiary interest in the account.
-That is the reason that these types of accounts are often referred to as the "poor man's trust fund".
-For virtually no paperwork and free cost, they achieve many of the same net effects of a basic trust fund.
-The assets in the account get to skip probate entirely!
+That is the reason that these types of accounts are often referred to as the "poor man's trust fund."
+For virtually no paperwork or cost, they achieve many of the same net effects as a basic trust fund.
+The assets in the account get to skip probate entirely.

-Imagine you are a doctor.
-You have five grandchildren.
-You want to keep all of your money in a single bank, but still, want to sleep well at night knowing you are covered by FDIC limits.
+Imagine that you are a doctor, and you have five grandchildren.
+You want to keep all of your money in a single bank.
+But you also want to sleep well at night knowing you are covered by FDIC limits.
 You don't want to deal with parking your money in Treasury bills, bonds, or notes.

 Instead of dumping $1,250,000 into a checking account or savings account, you would, instead, do something like this:

-- $250,000 certificate of deposit, designated payable on death to Jane Smith
+- $250,000 certificate of deposit; designated payable on death to Jane Smith

-- $250,000 checking account, payable on death to Andrew Smith
+- $250,000 checking account; payable on death to Andrew Smith

-- $250,000 savings account, payable on death to Gregory Smith
+- $250,000 savings account; payable on death to Jason Smith

-- $250,000 money market account, payable on death to Elizabeth Smith
+- $250,000 money market account; payable on death to Sarah Smith

-- $250,000 savings account, payable on death to Heather Smith
+- $250,000 savings account; payable on death to Heather Smith

 Drawbacks to Payable on Death Accounts

 As with all things in life, there are some drawbacks to using the payable on death designation to increase your FDIC insurance limits on things such as savings accounts or certificates of deposit.
 Many states around the country have specific laws on the process that must be followed if you change your mind and want to change the designated beneficiary on a payable-on-death account.